 In 1989, we saw not only the collapse of socialist economies and their ideology, but also the beginning of globalisation processes.
-Multinational capital changed the character of borders, while the movement of the people within the so-called 'borderless' space remained strictly regulated.
+Multinational capital changed the character of borders, while the movement of the people within the socialled 'borderless' space remained strictly regulated.
 The collapse of the Eastern European economies and the war in former Yugoslavia generated, among other aspects, poverty and a multitude of 'naked lives'.
 The consequence was a massive migration into spaces which seemed promising in terms of a regular job and a safe existence.

 The Central European postcolonial museum as an official cultural institution was affected in a twofold manner: the Eastern European situation and the war in former Yugoslavia provided a postcolonial repertoire for the Western museums and their exhibiting policy, and Eastern Europeans themselves became potential visitors - either as tourists or as students and migrants.
 At the same time, the neo-liberal economic agenda entered the cultural landscape, or to put it differently, the museum was thrown into neo-liberal market structures.
 Suddenly, the relevance of the museum became economical instead of educational or historical.
-Or to put it more precisely, the educational and historical relevance was subordinated to economic reasons in the past.
+Or to put it more precisely, the educational and historical relevance was subordinated to economic issues.
+This does not mean that the historical narrative was not conditioned by economic reasons in the past.
 None the less, as Walter Mignolo (2011) has put it, in the twenty-first century, society constitutes a part of the economy, while in the past the opposite was the case: the economy was part of society.